LeonMrBonnie/altv-module-sdk-guide/articles/handling-events.md

 ```

 This method can also catch *all* incoming events by using the `alt::CEvent::Type::ALL` event type.

+> It is recommended to handle events per resource, handling events globally should mostly be used for debugging purposes.

 ### Handling events per resource